JatsVangani/SecurityAssign/README.md

 	value="Transfer"/>
 </form>

-Now pretend you authenticate to your bank’s website and then, without logging out, visit an evil website.
+Now pretend you authenticate to your Hospital’s website and then, without logging out, visit an evil website.
 The evil website contains an HTML page with the malicious Form you click on the submit button.
 In the process, you have unintentionally transferred patient records to a malicious user.